Early Years Foundation Stage

 Transition to Wigmore Primary School

-May and June – you will receive a letter from the school confirming your place at the school and asking you to complete the ‘Data collection sheet (found further down this page).
+May – you will receive a letter from the school confirming your place at the school and asking you to complete the ‘Data collection sheet (found further down this page).
 Please complete this information as soon as possible.
 During this time leaders in the EYFS will be contacting and meeting with all feeder preschools to discuss the children starting in September.

 July – Each parent will receive a phone call appointment where we can talk about starting school and how to best support your child in their transition.